deanmoses/zenphoto-json-rest-api/README.md

 * `http://mysite.com/page/search/train/?json` get JSON search results about 'train'

 ## Cross-domain AJAX
-For security it does not support AJAX requests from random domains.
+For security reasons it does not support AJAX requests from random domains.
 However, it does allow cross-domain AJAX from subdomains.
 For example, you can have zenphoto on `mysite.com` and your web app on `app.mysite.com`.